Bitcoin Adoption: What Exactly is a Legal Tender?

 1. Resistant to Inflation: Bitcoin has a fixed supply of 21 million coins and it cannot be printed like fiat currencies.
 This makes it resistant to inflation, and the funds you hold in Bitcoin cannot be devalued from “money printing”.

 2. Efficient Unit of account: By definition, a unit of account is meant to measure the value of something.
 In that regard, Bitcoin can be a suitable one.
 That’s because one Bitcoin equals 100,000,000 satoshis.
-And we can easily use satoshis to denominate the value of goods and services of the smallest scale.
+And you can easily use satoshis to denominate the value of goods and services of the smallest scale.

-The cost-effectiveness of Bitcoin transactions on the LN makes Bitcoin highly suitable for weaker economies with substantial inflow of remittances.
+The cost-effectiveness of Bitcoin transactions on the LN makes Bitcoin highly suitable for weaker economies with a substantial inflow of remittances.
 If citizens are able to receive BTC payments from their family members working abroad thanks to their Bitcoin wallet, it can save hundreds of millions in fees paid to banks and financial service providers.

 Even if the numbers are smaller, there are initiatives being taken to make Bitcoin more eco-friendly.
 For instance, soon after the adoption of Bitcoin as legal tender, El Salvador announced its plan to use the energy produced from its volcanoes to mine Bitcoin.
 We’ve not seen anything more eco-friendly than that, have you?